rickycg123/hw1_fintech/README.md

 # Stripe Case Study
 A case study on Stripe, a FinTech company that enable individuals and businesses to make and receive payments over the Internet.
+Its software platform lets businesses accept online payments, with customers ranging from small websites to Amazon and Facebook.
+In 2019, Stripe launched a new corporate credit card and small business loans, which are automatically repaid from payments it processes for borrowers.

 ![Stripe logo](https://stripe.com/img/v3/home/social.png)